gbartolini/postgres-kubernetes-playground/tablespaces/README.md

 automatically assign a partition to a given tablespace, I provide a modified schema of the `pgbench` database to have 8 hash partitions spread on 8 different tablespaces.
 See: [pgbench-8tbs-schema.sql](pgbench-8tbs-schema.sql).

+*NOTE: It is worth noting that partitioning introduces a slight overhead in PostgreSQL and in smaller databases it might not improve performance.*

 Before you create the cluster, make sure that you create the configmap for the projected volume: